kehindeadigun/mealplan/README.md

 # Meal Planning Algorithm

-This repo contains files for a crafting a weekly meal plan from a predifined meal and an algorithm for randomized meal planning algorithm.
+This repository contains files for a crafting a weekly meal plan from a predifined meal and an algorithm for randomized meal planning algorithm.
 This was creted for a  health and planning application.
 It contains scripts and notebooks for explanation as well as a small flask application to see the algorithm.

 ---

 ## Table Of Contents